phoenix-rtos/phoenix-rtos-doc/quickstart/armv7m7-imxrt106x-evk.md

 port.
 This is the simplest way, but the good practice is using a USB hub.
 You can provide power using an AC adapter and DC connector too (1-2 jumper position).

-- To provide a power supply for the board and make flashing possible, you should connect a USB to micro USB cable between your host pc and `USB OTG` (`J9`) of the development board.
+- To provide a power supply for the board and make flashing possible, connect a USB to micro USB cable between your host pc and `USB OTG` (`J9`) of the development board.
 Do it first.

-- To communicate with the board you will need to connect another USB cable, but to `DEBUG USB` port (`J14`).
+- To communicate with the board connect another USB cable, but to `DEBUG USB` port (`J14`).
 The onboard UART-USB converter is used here.

-  The picture below presents how the board should be connected:
+  Board connections:

   ![Image](../_static/images/quickstart/imxrt106x-connections.jpg)

-- Now you should verify what USB device on your host-pc is connected with the `DEBUG USB` (console).
+- Verify what USB device on your host-pc is connected with the `DEBUG USB` (console).
 To check that run:

   - On Ubuntu: